-Active Energy Meters shall be configured such that the number of measuring elements is equal to or one less than the number of primary system conductors.
-These include the neutral conductor, and/or the earth conductor where system configurations enable the flow of zero sequence energy.
+Active Energy Meters shall be configured such that the number of measuring elements is equal to or one less than the number of primary system conductors. and matches the configuration provided for in clause 5.1.

 Reactive Energy Meters shall meet the class 2.0 requirements of BS EN/IEC 62053-23.